 “Sort of,” Leandros said.
 “They’re human, with a red beard and a wide-brimmed hat.”

-“You want to set an ambush?”
+“You want to see if they’ll attack?”
 Leandros guessed.

 “You’ve known for that long?
 Why didn’t you say anything?”
 Leandros asked.

 “I wanted to see what he’d do.
-Surely he wouldn’t approach with so many of us around you, I thought.
-I would’ve warned you before we said goodbye.”
+Surely he wouldn’t do anything with so many of us around, I thought.
+But don’t look at me like that, Captain.
+I would’ve warned you before we all said goodbye.”

-“What is going on?
-Why is someone following you?”
-Eresh asked.
+“What is going on?”
+Eresh finally asked.
+“Captain, why is someone following you?”

 “It could be any number of reasons,” Leandros said, waving a hand.

-“Mr. Nochdvor, whoever this is, they could be dangerous,” Gareth warned.
-Leandros met his gaze evenly.
+“Mr. Nochdvor…whoever this is, they could be dangerous,” Gareth warned.

 Eftychia laughed and linked her arm in Leandros’.
-“This is where we leave you, darlings.
+“Come, let’s you and I go.
+If they’re ever going to act, having you cornered at the warehouse district with only a sweet, unarmed girl at your side will be the perfect chance.
+Eresh, Mr. Ranulf, this is where we leave you, darlings.
 It’s a shame we didn’t get to explore more the city together.”

 “I’m going with you,” Gareth announced.
 Leandros stopped him with a hand on his shoulder.

-“No. Eftychia’s on the support team for a reason; from what I hear, she can handle herself in a fight.
-I won’t have you and Eresh getting in the middle of this.”
+“No. Eftychia’s on the security team for a reason; from what I hear, she can handle herself in a fight.
+But I won’t have you and Eresh getting in the middle of this.”

-With that, they left Eresh and Gareth standing in the street.
-Eftychia led Leandros along, chatting like they weren’t intentionally laying a trail.
-They finally reached a less crowded neighborhood, and both Leandros and Eftychia kept a careful watch.
+With that, they split off from Eresh and Gareth.
+Eftychia led Leandros along, her arm linked with his, chatting like they weren’t walking straight into a fight.
+The busy downtown gave way to wide streets and quiet factories, and both Leandros and Eftychia kept a careful watch.

-“I hope Eresh was correct about your fighting prowess, Ms. Jones.
-I think there’s more than one of them.”
+“I hope Eresh was correct about your fighting prowess, Ms. Jones,” Leandros said, keeping his voice low.
+“There’s more than one of them.”

 “No, I don’t like guns.
-They end fights too quickly.”
+They end fights too quickly.
+Here is good, don’t you think?”

-In unspoken agreement, they doubled back and ambushed the man that had been following Leandros.
-Unfortunately, but not surprisingly, they then found themselves being ambushed by a much larger group.
+Together, they doubled back and ambushed the man that had been following Leandros.
+Before they could get a word out of the man, it was them who were being ambushed – unfortunately, by a group larger than either of them expected.

-“I hope you all realize what, exactly, you’re doing,” Leandros began, lowly, addressing the circle that was slowly tightening around them.
+“Do you all know who you’re dealing with?”
+Leandros asked lowly, addressing the circle that was tightening around them.

-One of the strangers shoved Leandros from behind, making him stumble forward into the man they’d followed.
+One of the strangers shoved Leandros from behind, making him stumble forward into the man with the hat.
 Leandros’ hand flew to the man’s chest as he tried to catch his balance.
-Eftychia stepped forward to help him, but then Leandros’ hand twisted in the man’s shirt and one of his feet slipped between the man’s legs, hooking the man’s knees into buckling.
+Eftychia stepped forward to help him, but then Leandros’ hand twisted in the man’s shirt and one of his feet slipped between the man’s legs, hooking his knees into buckling.
 Leandros put all of his weight on his grounded foot and pivoted, using his grip to throw the man to the ground.

 It happened so quickly that even Eftychia took a moment to process it.
-When she did, she laughed and threw her weight into the nearest attacker.
-Slender as she seemed, she was an excellent brawler with a true orinians’ strength and agility.
-She caught the next man to come at her with a haymaker, throwing him back, dazed.
+When she did, she laughed once them promptly threw her weight into the nearest attacker.
+Slender as she seemed, she was an excellent brawler with a true orinian’s strength.
+The first man fell, then she caught the next to come at her with a haymaker.

-Leandros moved on to the next attacker in the circle, grabbing and twisting the man’s gun arm out of the way before he could direct the weapon.
-He spun and elbowed the man in the face, grabbing his gun from him and using it to shoot the man charging at Eftychia.
+Leandros moved counter-clockwise to Eftychia, on to the next man in the circle.
+He grabbed and twisted the man’s gun arm out of the way before he could direct the weapon, then spun and elbowed the man in the face.
+While he flailed back, Leandros took his gun and used it to shoot the man charging at Eftychia.

-“You must be a good dancer, lion cub,” Eftychia called, watching his movements when she could.
+“You must be a good dancer, lion cub,” Eftychia called.
 “You’re a very graceful fighter.”

 “Oh, I’m very good,” Leandros replied, stepping back and letting Eftychia drag down his next attacker, “When the mood strikes me.
 Though I admit that happens rarely.”

 “What a shame!
 I’d love to see you dance sometime,” Eftychia said.
+She took a moment to roll her shoulders and crack her neck.
 “I’m terrible, personally.”

 A shrill war cry from behind had them both pausing to look for the source.
 Leandros sighed when he saw that the cry came from Eresh, who was running up with a small knife in hand and Gareth in tow.
-The final attacked retrieved his companion’s gun from the ground and aimed it at them.
+While Leandros and Eftychia were both distracted, the only attacker still conscious retrieved his companion’s gun from the ground and aimed it at them.

-Eftychia stepped quickly between them, prying his arm to the side just as he fired.
-The bullet narrowly missed her, actually catching the abundant fabric of her sweater.
-She hit him over the head, and just like that, he fell to the ground.
+Eftychia stepped quickly in front of the gun’s barrel, prying the man’s arm to the side just as he fired.
+The bullet narrowly missed her body, catching the abundant fabric of her sweater and shooting a hole right through it.
+She shoved him to the ground and stepped on his hand until he cried out and released the gun.

-Just like that, it was over.
-Leandros ran a hand through his hair, unknowingly spreading a streak of blood through it, and rounded on Gareth and Eresh.
-“I told you not to come,” he snapped.
+Leandros ran a hand through his hair, unknowingly spreading a streak of blood through it, and took a deep breath.
+Then he rounded on Gareth and Eresh.
+“I told you not to come!” he snapped.
 “You could have gotten yourselves hurt.
 You could have gotten Eftychia and I hurt, as well.
 What if she hadn’t been able to protect you?”

 “Be easy on them, lion cub,” Eftychia said, kicking at one of the attackers’ bodies.
 “They only wanted to help.”

 Leandros scoffed, and, with a last glare at the cowed Gareth and Eresh, turned to survey the scene.
 They’d made quite a mess— in the middle of a public street, no less.
-To Eftychia, he said, “I’m sure you’re not terrible.”
+He closed his eyes and took another deep breath, trying to get his anger under control.
+He opened his eyes to find the other three giving him worried looks.
+“I’m sure you’re not terrible, Ms. Jones.”

-Eftychia blinked at him, confused.
-Then, she grinned.
-“Oh, no, I really am.
+Eftychia blinked at him, confused for only a moment before she grinned.
+“Really, I really am.
 I’m good at freestyle dancing, but when there are steps involved, I’m hopeless.
 I’m bad with rules.”

-“That one’s still alive,” Eresh said, pointing at one of the attackers, who was struggling to stand.
+“Um, Captain?”
+Eresh said, pointing at the man with the hat, who was struggling to stand.

-The man spat at Leandros but didn’t answer.
+The man spat at Leandros in lieu of an answer.
 Leandros trained the gun on his head and asked again.
 “Why did you attack?”

-Instead of answering, the man shoved Eftychia back with one arm and pulled a switchblade out of his belt with the other.
-He leapt at the alfar.
-Leandros dropped the gun as the man brought the knife down toward Leandros’ chest— he was already too close for Leandros to use it.
-Instead, he grabbed the man’s arm, twisted out of the way as best he could, but the knife caught his side in a long stripe down his chest.
+With a snarl, the man shoved Eftychia back with one arm and pulled a switchblade out of his belt with the other, then leapt at the alfar.
+Leandros dropped the gun as the man brought the knife up toward Leandros’ chest— he was already too close for Leandros to use the weapon effectively.
+Instead, he grabbed the man’s arm, twisted out of the way as best he could, and gasped as the knife caught his side in a long stripe up his chest.

 “Captain!”
 Eftychia cried, springing to her feet.
 She tackled the man and pried the knife from his hands with ease, twisting his arm behind his back and catching him in an unshakable grip.

 Leandros took a few steps back and stumbled to the ground.
 He looked down at himself, hand automatically going to the wound at his side.
-There was already blood everywhere, covering everything– his hands, his clothes, the ground, but there was no pain.
-It just stung.
-Why was there so much blood?
+There was already blood everywhere, covering everything– his hands, his clothes, the ground, but he felt no pain, only stinging.
+But there was so much blood.

 Eresh was at his side in an instant, looking rapidly between the injury and Leandros’ face with wide eyes.
+Gareth was there next, just as panicked as Eresh.
+Leandros wondered if either had seen an injury like this in their lives.
 “Leandros, are you okay?
-Oh, Atiuh.
-Oh, no. Atiuh help us.”
+Oh, no. Atiuh help us,” Eresh breathed, a dozen quick prayers leaving his mouth.

 Gareth was there next, eyes just as panicked as Eresh’s.
 Leandros wondered if either had seen an injury like this in their lives.